INFORMSJoC/2020.0068/README.md

 1. Robust Linear Programming
 2. Cutting Stock with multiple lengths

-The code for the first problem is in the `robust-lp` folder.
+The source code for the first problem is provided the `robust-lp` folder.
-The code for the second one is in the `cut-stock` folder.
+The source code for the second one is provided in the `cut-stock` folder.

-A part of the code is actually shared.
+In fact, a part of the code is actually shared by the two pieces of software.
 The shared source code files can be found in the ``src_shared'' folder.

-For both problems, there is ``src`` folder with the source code file and `instances` folder containing the benchmark instances.
+Inside both `robust-lp` and `cut-stock` folder, there is ``src`` folder with the source code file and a folder `instances` folder containing the benchmark data set.

-The file CODE_GUIDELINES in the `src_shared` folder describe the practices and standards used to write the code.
+The file `CODE_GUIDELINES` from the `src_shared` folder describe the practices and standards used to write the whole software.
-This coding guideline information may be useful to more easily understand the whole code.
+Such information may help one more easily understand the source code.

 ## Building